-The Master said: “The way to rule a thousand-chariot state is to devote yourself to its affairs and fulfill your commitments; be economical in expenditure and love your subordinates; and mobilize the common people for labor at the right time of the year.”
+Confucius said: “The way to rule a thousand-chariot state is to devote yourself to its affairs and fulfill your commitments; be economical in expenditure and love your people; and mobilize the common people for labor at the right times of the year.”
 (1) (2)

-If you’re not passionate about your work, you can’t expect other people to be either.
-If you miss deadlines or are late for meetings, your people will do the same.
+If you’re not passionate about your work, you can’t expect your colleagues to be either.
+If you miss deadlines or are late for meetings, your colleagues will do the same.
 Credibility is a scarce and valuable commodity that is easy to lose and difficult to regain.

 Although long hours and even weekends may be unavoidable during peak periods and emergencies, don’t make a habit of them.
 Placing excessive demands on both yourself and others will not only cause resentment but also lead to burnout.

 A steady hand is required to keep your team of chariots on course!

 This article features a translation of Chapter 5 of Book 1 of the Analects of Confucius.
 You can read my full translation of Book 1 here.

 (1) In ancient China, the power of a state was measured by the number of chariots it could muster for battle, just as we used to gauge the strength of a country by the number of nuclear warheads it owned during the second half of twentieth century.
 By Confucius’ time a thousand chariots made for quite an impressive display of force, but it certainly didn’t match the numbers that some of the larger kingdoms had available.
 An alternative translation could be “medium-size state.”